 Despite his critics, however, Fournier began 1916 as the White Sox' starting first baseman.
 But his status in the lineup didn't last very long.
 If Jack wasn't hitting, his inability to play good defense made his value to the club practically nil, and that year, inexplicably, Jack had a miserable season at the plate.
 Almost overnight he seemed to lose the ability to hit.
 Whatever the cause, his batting average plummeted to .240 and his slugging mark to .367.
 Moreover, during 85 games at first base, he again played his customary horrible defense, committing 22 errors and finishing with a fielding average of just .976.
 If White Sox management had previously been undecided about what to do with Jack, the slugger's dismal offensive showing certainly must have made a final decision a little easier, and during the season Comiskey finally made a move.

 Yet it seemed a relatively questionable one.
 Whether or not Comiskey pursued any trades for Fournier is unclear; in any event, Jack ended the year with the team.
-In July, however, Comiskey summoned from Oakland, in the Pacific Coast League, a then (and still) little-known player named Jack Ness to platoon at first base with Fournier, and Ness seemed emphatically a minor addition.
+In May,however, the White Sox began using a then (and still) little-known player named Jack Ness to platoon at first base with Fournier, and Ness seemed emphatically a minor addition.
 In 1911 he had played 12 games with the Detroit Tigers, and at the time he joined the Sox that remained Ness's only major-league experience.
-For the remainder of the season, however, the two men split the first base duties, Fournier playing only against right-handers and Ness exclusively against southpaws.
+For the much of the season, however, the two men split the first base duties, Fournier playing only against right-handers and Ness exclusively against southpaws.
 (Ness wound up playing 75 games in 1916 and batted .267 over that span.
 In the field, however, Ness committed 15 errors and fielded just .979, not much of an improvement over Fournier's .976).
 Given Fournier's offensive dominance the past several years, the platoon must have been particularly discouraging.